Skip to main content

 }

 These fields would exist alongside whatever actual data is being stored.
-These specific string state names aren't required - feel free to use other names if you want, like 'pending' instead of 'loading', or 'complete' instead of 'succeeded'.
+These specific string state names aren't required - feel free to use other names if you want, like 'loading' instead of 'pending', or 'completed' instead of 'succeeded'.

 We can use this information to decide what to show in our UI as the request progresses, and also add logic in our reducers to prevent cases like loading data twice.

 Let's update our postsSlice to use this pattern to track loading state for a "fetch posts" request.
 We'll switch our state from being an array of posts by itself, to look like {posts, status, error}.
-We'll also remove the old sample post entries from our initial state.
-As part of this change, we also need to change any uses of state as an array to be state.posts instead, because the array is now one level deeper:
+We'll also remove the old sample post entries from our initial state, and add a couple new selectors for the loading and error fields:

 import { createSlice, nanoid } from '@reduxjs/toolkit'